-And, at most banks, once someone does turn 18, the account turns into a standard checking account, which they can either choose to keep or leave for a new banking institution.
-(Important note: there may be new fees, so it’s important to keep an eye on what those might be.)
+And, at many banks, once someone does turn 18, the account can turn into a standard checking account, which they can either choose to keep or leave for a new banking institution.
+(Important note: There may be new fees, so it’s important to keep an eye on what those might be.)

 2. Budgeting For Teens

-To start using this method, 50% of income would be put toward necessities, such as bills and other regular spending that’s hard to do without.
+• 50% of income would be put toward necessities, such as bills and other regular spending that’s hard to do without.
 For teens, this might mean car-related expenses, like insurance and gas, or a monthly cellphone bill.
-If 50% seems like a lot—especially if parents are still paying for big expenses like groceries and housing—consider putting an extra 10% into savings or other financial goals for now.
+If 50% seems like a lot — especially if parents are still paying for big expenses like groceries and housing — consider putting an extra 10% into savings or other financial goals for now.